Jack-Storment/WeatherDashboard/README.md

 # WeatherDashboard
 The weather dashboard app shows a five day weather forecast.
-Location is set to Cary, NC unless the input is changed.
+Location is set to Raleigh, NC unless the input is changed.